dopry/svelte-auth0/README.md

 ## Docs

 ### Components

 * Auth0Context - component to initiate the Auth0 client.
-You only need one instance in your DOM tree at the root.
+You only need one instance in your DOM tree at the root

   Attributes:
   * domain - Auth0 domain